Thank you to everyone who took part in our community engagement on parking in Bayside.

 The most common feedback provided by respondents that they wanted Council to consider in the Parking Strategy were around new developments including adequate off-street parking (9.5%), more off-street parking (9.2%), more on-street parking around activity centres (7.2%), reduce the amount of parking or the number of cars (6.6%), consideration for persons with disability / special needs (5.0%), issues or suggestions around parking permits (5.0%), parking enforcement (4.4%), and change/review parking rules and restrictions (4.1%).

-Community engagement summary report
+Community engagement report - Phase 2

 Read more about what our community told us about parking in Bayside.